increasingawareness/digitalsafety.tips/content/_index.md

 ## <i class="fas fa-dragon"></i> Upgrade and protect your home network

 Most consumer routers are horribly outdated and riddled with bugs.
-Just recently, the U.S. government advised that U.S. citizens reset their routers since the Russian government attacked and successfully subverted millions of routers throughout the world.
+In 2018, the U.S. government [advised that U.S. citizens reset their routers](https://www.nytimes.com/2018/05/27/technology/router-fbi-reboot-malware.html) since the Russian government attacked and successfully subverted millions of routers throughout the world.
 Most consumer routers never get updated.
 These are actually small computers that need regular updates to patch for security issues or bugs.

 ### PFsense router and Firewall with a Wireless Access Point

-PFsense is an open source operating system that specializes as a firewall, router, gateway, and more.
-Netgate makes PFsense appliances that I recommend.
-Pick up a wireless router made by Ubiquiti and you should be set.
+[PFsense is an open source operating system](https://www.pfsense.org/) that specializes as a firewall, router, gateway, and more.
+Netgate [makes PFsense appliances that I recommend](https://www.pfsense.org/products/).
+Pick up [a wireless access point, like this one made by Ubiquiti](https://www.ui.com/unifi/unifi-ap-ac-lite/) and you should be set.

 <br>
 <br>